khyron-realm/khyron-realm-website/docs/gameplay/spaceship.md

 <!-- [Power plant image] -->

-Using nuclear fusion to smash atoms together, the power plant is able to create energy constantly.
+Using nuclear fusion to smash atoms together, the power plant can create energy constantly.
 When the energy generation capacity is full, it needs to be manually collected to be added to the Energy Wall and keep the production constant.

 ## Machine Modules